University Degree in Emergency Psychology and Behavioural and Cognitive Therapy

 ■ Practice psychological first aid and physical reconditioning.

-■ To conduct a coping strategy orientation group.
+■ Lead a coping strategy orientation group.

 ■ Gradual collective re-exposure to the memory.

-Module 3: Early interventions for victims.
+Module 3: Early intervention for victims.

-■ Teach stabilisation techniques.
+■ Teach stabilization techniques.

-■ To manage the ASD.
+■ Manage ASD.

-■ Setting up the therapeutic alliance.
+■ Establishing the therapeutic alliance.

-Module 5: Violent Death and Traumatic Grief.
+Module 5: Violent death and traumatic mourning.

-■ To know the neurobiology of grief.
+■ Know the neurobiology of grief.

-■ Carry out functional analysis.
+■ Perform functional analysis.

 ■ Practice of Socratic dialogue (challenging dysfunctional thoughts through cognitive restructuring).